 KO: I am the CFO of APM Terminals, based in The Hague.
-I was born in the Netherlands, and I studied business economics at the Erasmus University in Rotterdam.
-Following that, I joined Shell, a company for which I worked 20 years in different finance roles.
-While working for Shell, I lived abroad for 10 years in countries like the UK, Malaysia and Australia.
+I was born in the Netherlands, and I studied business economics at Erasmus University in Rotterdam.
+Following that, I joined Shell, a company with which I worked for 20 years in different finance roles.
+While working for Shell, I lived abroad for 10 years in countries like the UK, Malaysia, and Australia.
 I joined APM Terminals as their CFO in 2017 and have now been in this role for three years, once again working in The Hague.
 I am married and I have one daughter, 11 years old.

 MW: It must be nice being back home in the Netherlands.

 KO: Yes, it is.
 It was also a bit of a lifestyle choice.
 The freedom kids can have in the Netherlands is really something, and together with my husband, we wanted to give that to our daughter.